alyssawing/battleship-solitaire/README.md

 ## Description

-This solver is created in the form of a Constraint Satisfaction Problem (CSP).
+This solver is created in the form of a Constraint Satisfaction Problem (CSP) and the Arc Consistency (GAC) algorithm for CSC384: Introduction to Algorithms course, which uses some of the provided starter code for class initializations.
 Similar to the common game of battleship, battleship solitaire is a game where there is a board that may or may not have any hints.
 Every cell on the board can be a part of a ship or water.
 Each puzzle provides its own constraints: